 According to Matthew, Jesus had just been rejected by his own town, Nazareth (Matthew 13:53-58); then John is executed (Matthew 14:1-12); and then

-Jesus left and went in and went to a lonely place by himself.
+Jesus left in a boat and went to a lonely place by himself.

 Good News Bible